nlp-tlp/gqvis/README.md

     d3_graph.connect_to_neo4j("password")

+The argument is the password of your Neo4j database.
 Then, you can run the following:

     d3_graph.visualise_cypher('MATCH (n1:Entity)-[r]->(n2:Entity) RETURN n1, r, n2 LIMIT 500')